-As a Land Trust, PWA works to protect the beauty and natural integrity of the Pemaquid Peninsula by working with private landowners to preserve open space.
-The two most common land conservation strategies that PWA uses are conservation easements and land acquisition for nature preserves.
+As a Land Trust, Coastal Rivers works to protect the beauty and natural integrity of the Pemaquid Peninsula region by working with private landowners to preserve open space.
+The two most common land conservation strategies thacoastal Rivers uses are conservation easements and land acquisition for nature preserves.

 Establishing a conservation easement is a practical way for a landowner to direct current and future uses of his or her property.
 Easements can permanently protect your land’s scenic, ecological, historic, woodland, wetland, open space, agricultural or recreational value.
 The land remains the private property of the landowner, who gets to decide what kinds of activities will be allowed or disallowed on the property.
 Every conservation easement is a unique legal agreement, written specifically to fit the landowner’s needs and goals within the context of protecting the land’s special features.

 Landowners benefit from the security of knowing that their land will remain legally protected even when it eventually passes to a new owner.
 An easement may reduce the market value of the designated property, sometimes to the extent that property or estate taxes are reduced.
 Thus, it may enable heirs to hold onto family land that they may otherwise have to sell.

 To learn more about conservation easements, please see our conservation easement brochure .
 We welcome you to contact us for more information about land protection options or to request copies of the Maine Coast Heritage Trust’s “Conservation Options for Landowners” booklet ($3).